USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/README.md

         ```
         asdf global nodejs <version number>
         ```
-      - Double check NodeJs is installed in your local directory
+      - Double check NodeJs is using the correct version
         ```
         node -v
         ```